mocherfaoui/feedback-app/README.md

 A feedback app that can be embedded in any website in order to let users comment or give back feedback, made with Next.js and Firebase.

-## Prerequisities
+## Prerequisites

 - A Firebase database(Firestore).
-- You’ll need to have Node 10.16.0 or later version on your local development machine (but it’s not required on the server).
+- You’ll need to have Node 10.16.0 or a later version on your local development machine (but it’s not required on the server).
 I recommend using the latest LTS version.

 ## Step 1: Setup